Signature-Agent

 Key directory URL

 The value is a quoted URL string referencing the .well-known/http-message-signatures-directory endpoint of the signing authority.
-In Shopify's implementation, this is always "https://shopify.com".
+The canonical protocol example is "https://signature-agent.test".
+In Shopify's implementation, the value is "https://shopify.com".
 The edge resolves this URL to retrieve the public keys needed to verify the accompanying Signature.

 Example